Connor Hellebuyck makes 19 saves, Jets beat Canadiens 5-0

-MONTREAL (AP) — Connor Hellebuyck made 19 saves for his second shutout of the season and Andrew Copp, Nikolaj Ehlers and Mathieu Perrault each had a goal and an assist in the Winnipeg Jets’ 5-0 victory over the Montreal Canadiens on Saturday night.
+MONTREAL (AP) — Connor Hellebuyck made 19 saves for his second shutout of the season in the Winnipeg Jets’ 5-0 victory over the Montreal Canadiens on Saturday night.

+“All shutouts are a team shutout and tonight was no different,” Hellebuyck said.
+“The guys were blocking shots and keeping them to the outside, really applying the pressure in the o-zone.
+I thought we were a good team today.”

+“Earlier in the game they had more action,” Jets coach Paul Maurice said.
+“Later in the game, he just looked solid.
+You get to a point in the game when he looks that way, you think, ‘I don’t think they’re going to beat him.
+We’re going to have to make a pretty egregious mistake here.’

+“He’s picked the times when to play the puck, picked the times not to, moved it well when he needed to.
+His rebound control was really, really good tonight.
+He’s world class.”

-Paul Stastny and Derek Forbort also scored for the Jets.
+Andrew Copp, Nikolaj Ehlers and Mathieu Perrault each had a goal and an assist, and Paul Stastny and Derek Forbort also scored for the Jets.
 They have won three straight to improve to 25-13-3.

 The Canadiens have lost three in a row.
 With Carey Price out until next week because of a lower-body injury, Jake Allen made 20 saves to drop to 1-5-4 in his last 10 starts.